 She calls Company A, explains her wishes to them, and they agree to send someone down the same day to assess the situation.
 She’s quite impressed with their promptitude and they even agreed to come around when she’s back from work.
 They stay true to their word and an installer comes down, writes up some details and takes photos, then promises to send a quote as soon as possible.
 Rachel’s very happy, bids the installer goodbye and relaxes for a day or two knowing that things are taken care of and it’s only a matter of knowing the price.
 At this point, she's pretty sure that even if there might be cheaper options around, she'd rather go with Company A to avoid any hassle.

 Now it’s time for the real question: are you Company A or Company B?
-If you chose the latter, scroll down to the bottom of this post for your free infographic.
+If you chose the latter, click here to view your free infographic.
 But if you didn't, keep reading to identify the 5 mistakes you're making when sending quotes:

 - Slow and steady does not win this race.